noxiousatmosphere/noxiousatmosphere.github.io/tournamentguide/introduction.md

 Don't be afraid to ask questions, and be sure to do so ahead of time—if you wait too long, your tournament may suffer for it!

-## Why direct tournaments?

-That being said, don't be afraid to step up and direct—if you have the time and are willing to put in the effort, it's a great way to contribute to your region's quiz bowl scene (and also make some cash for your club while you're at it).
-It bears repeating that quiz bowl can't happen without tournament directors and volunteers.